Cell division

 Cell division is the process by which a parent cell divides into two daughter cells.
 Cell division usually occurs as part of a larger cell cycle in which the cell grows and replicates its chromosome(s) before dividing.
 In eukaryotes, there are two distinct types of cell division: a vegetative division (mitosis), producing daughter cells genetically identical to the parent cell, and a cell division that produces haploid gametes for sexual reproduction (meiosis), reducing the number of chromosomes from two of each type in the diploid parent cell to one of each type in the daughter cells.
-In cell biology, mitosis (/maɪˈtoʊsɪs/) is a part of the cell cycle, in which, replicated chromosomes are separated into two new nuclei.
+Mitosis is a part of the cell cycle, in which, replicated chromosomes are separated into two new nuclei.
 Cell division gives rise to genetically identical cells in which the total number of chromosomes is maintained.
-In general, mitosis (division of the nucleus) is preceded by the S stage of interphase (during which the DNA replication occurs) and is often followed by telophase and cytokinesis; which divides the cytoplasm, organelles, and cell membrane of one cell into two new cells containing roughly equal shares of these cellular components.
-The different stages of mitosis all together define the mitotic (M) phase of animal cell cycle—the division of the mother cell into two genetically identical daughter cells.
-Meiosis results in four haploid daughter cells by undergoing one round of DNA replication followed by two divisions.
-Homologous chromosomes are separated in the first division, and sister chromatids are separated in the second division.
+In general, mitosis (division of the nucleus) is preceded by the S stage of interphase (during which the DNA replication occurs) and is followed by telophase and cytokinesis; which divides the cytoplasm, organelles, and cell membrane of one cell into two new cells containing roughly equal shares of these cellular components.
+The different stages of mitosis all together define the M phase of an animal cell cycle—the division of the mother cell into two genetically identical daughter cells.

+To ensure proper progression through the cell cycle, DNA damage is detected and repaired at various cell cycle checkpoints.
+These checkpoints can halt progression through the cell cycle by inhibiting certain cyclin-CDK complexes.
+Meiosis undergoes two divisions resulting in four haploid daughter cells.
+Homologous chromosomes are separated in the first division of meiosis, such that each daughter cell has one copy of each chromosome.
+These chromosomes have already been replicated and have two sister chromatids which are then separated during the second division of meiosis.
 Both of these cell division cycles are used in the process of sexual reproduction at some point in their life cycle.
 Both are believed to be present in the last eukaryotic common ancestor.

 Prokaryotes (bacteria and archaea) usually undergo a vegetative cell division known as binary fission, where their genetic material is segregated equally into two daughter cells, but there are alternative manners of division, such as budding, that have been observed.
 All cell divisions, regardless of organism, are preceded by a single round of DNA replication.

 For simple unicellular microorganisms such as the amoeba, one cell division is equivalent to reproduction – an entire new organism is created.
 On a larger scale, mitotic cell division can create progeny from multicellular organisms, such as plants that grow from cuttings.
 Mitotic cell division enables sexually reproducing organisms to develop from the one-celled zygote, which itself is produced by fusion of two gametes, each having been produced by meiotic cell division.
 After growth from the zygote to the adult, cell division by mitosis allows for continual construction and repair of the organism.
 The human body experiences about 10 quadrillion cell divisions in a lifetime.